 Low Histamine Side Dish: apparently bok choy is high in folate and iron and a ton of other nutrients, but I really just made it because it reminded me of some amazing meals I had in Taiwan (a trip that feels like a lifetime ago).

-Make it Fresh: After reading about the forever chemicals in our bodies, I’ve switched mostly to cast iron and other traditional cooking tools.
-But however you choose to prepare it, you can easily double or triple this recipe for a crowd (though I wouldn’t recommend freezing it).
-It would go beautifully with anything garlic-heavy— I can’t wait to hear what you think!
+Make it Fresh: when you use a cast iron pan or nonstick, you can easily double or triple this recipe for a crowd (though I wouldn't recommend freezing it).
+It would go beautifully with anything garlic-heavy, like toum— I can't wait to hear what you think!

 Ingredients